nudge-now/sdk-android/README.md

 };
 ```

 The above example is written for Google Play.
-You can also get the required values form other billing library such as Amazon.
+You can also get the required values from other billing libraries such as Amazon.

 For more details of AFPurchase object with the actual item, check the table below.

 Method | Description
 ------------ | ------------- | ------------
 setItemId(string) | Set the unique identifier of your item.
-This value is may not be different per the os platform or app store.
+This value may not be different per the os platform or app store.
 We recommend that you make this value unique for all platforms and stores.
-Our service distinguish each item by this value.
+Our service can distinguish each item by this value.
 setCurrencyCode(string) | Set the current code of IOS 4217 standard.
 For Google Play, use the currency code of 'default price' in your account.
 For Amazon, set 'USD' value since Amazon only supports USD.
 setPrice(double) | Set the item price. you may use SkuDetails's value or manually set the value from your server.
 setPurchaseDate(date) | Set the date of purchase.
 You may use purchase.getPurchaseTime() value.
 If you set null value, it will be automatically recorded by our SDK and server.
-Please don't use local time of user's device.
+Please don't use local time of the user's device.
 setReceipt(string, string, string) | Set the receipt property of purchase object (Google Play only).
 We will use it to verify the receipt in the future.

 #### Virtual Item Tracking

-When users purchased your virtual item in the app, you can also create AFPurchase object and call logPurchase() method.
-Also, call cancelPromotionPurchase() method when user cancelled or failed to purchase.
+When users purchase virtual items in the app, you can also create AFPurchase object and call logPurchase() method.
+Also, call cancelPromotionPurchase() method when a user cancelled or failed to purchase.

 ```java
 public void onVirtualItemPurchased(Item item, Date purchasedDate) {